bananathrowingmachine/FastPartitionExperiment/README.md

 Finally, it's the algorithms layer.
 This has all 6 variations of the partition algorithm that I am testing.
 They will all take in a set given to them, and determine if it can be partitioned into 2 equal subsets.
 Each variation also counts their iteration counts, to see which one is asymptotically faster in x given conditions.
 The 6 variations are:

-Memoized Normal, which is a recursive algorithm that records previously solved problems so it doesn't solve them again.
+Memoized Normal, which is a recursive algorithm that records previously solved problems so it doesn't solve them again. \

-Old Memoized Crazy, which is Memoized Normal with the abs-value trick added on top to include extremely aggressive pruning.
+Old Memoized Crazy, which is Memoized Normal with the abs-value trick added on top to include extremely aggressive pruning. \

-New Memoized Crazy, which is an experimental version of Memoized Crazy to try and make it even faster.
+New Memoized Crazy, which is an experimental version of Memoized Crazy to try and make it even faster. \

-Tabulated Normal, which uses a bottom up iterative tabulation approach.
+Tabulated Normal, which uses a bottom up iterative tabulation approach. \

-Tabulated Crazy, which is Tabulated Normal with the same hueristics as Memoized Crazy.
+Tabulated Crazy, which is Tabulated Normal with the same hueristics as Memoized Crazy. \
 Recursive Normal, which is a basic exponential time recursive algorithm.
 This one is hard coded to shut off after a set has more then 25 integers to save time.

+The C versions of the algorithms do the exact same algorithm calculations although they do it in a C way with structs and pointers.